Trail of the Lost; The Relentless Search to Bring Home the Missing Hikers of the Pacific Crest Trail

 By Andrea Lankford

-When producers developing a television series about lost hikers asked Andrea Lankford to do some research for possible episodes, she learned of the baffling story of 28-year-old Chris Sylvia.
+When producers developing a television series about lost hikers asked Andrea Lankford for research on possible episodes, she learned of the baffling story of 28-year-old Chris Sylvia.

 Four days after he started hiking the Pacific Crest Trail (PCT), Chris called his roommate to ask for a ride home.
-He didn’t show up at their rendezvous point.
+He didn’t show up at the pick-up point.
 Four days after that, a hiker found his gear — sleeping bag, sleeping pad and backpack — laid out alongside the trail.
 His identification was found 13 miles off of Highway 79, north of Warner Springs.

 Fifty professional searchers, some with dogs, some in the air, searched the area for five days and found no sign of him.

-Could he have gotten lost and perished?
+Could he have gotten lost and died?
 Did an animal attack him?
 Was he murdered?
 Did he commit suicide?
-Did he go off the grid like Christopher McCandless, 24, who after his college graduation abandoned his family, his savings, his possessions and his car and vanished on a journey that ended with his decomposed body being found in the Alaskan wilderness by moose hunters.
 Did he join a cult operating at the southern end of the PCT?
+Did he go off the grid like Christopher McCandless, 24, who after college graduation abandoned his family, savings, possessions and car and vanished on a journey that ended with his decomposed body being found in the Alaskan wilderness by moose hunters.

 There are no answers to these questions because other than his abandoned gear, no signs of Sylvia have ever been found.

-Lankford, a former National Park Service ranger, had participated in and lead numerous search operations for lost hikers in Zion, Yosemite and the Grand Canyon.
-She was familiar with research done by William “Bill” Syrotuck into the behavior of lost hikers showing that 75 percent of lost persons are found within a 3.75 mile radius of where they were last seen.
+Lankford, a former National Park Service ranger, had led numerous search operations for lost hikers in Zion, Yosemite and Grand Canyon national parks.
+She knew the research done by William “Bill” Syrotuck into the behavior of lost hikers showing that 75 percent of lost persons are found within a 3.75 mile radius of where they were last seen.

 But Sylvia wasn’t.